Guidebolt/knowledge/docs/tools/computer-workstation.md

 Based on valid concerns expressed in [this forum thread](https://forums.autodesk.com/t5/moving-to-subscription/buh-bye-permanent-license/td-p/6916387), we are considering alternatives such as Solid Edge (SIEMENS) or BricsCAD (Hexagon).

-[FreeCAD](https://www.freecadweb.org/) is accessible and basically functional, but we consider the featureset and UI/UX too limited for professional workflows for now.
+[FreeCAD](https://www.freecadweb.org/) is accessible and basically functional, but we consider the featureset and UI/UX limiting for professional workflows.

 ## ECAD

-We use [Kicad](http://www.kicad-pcb.org/) for most of our schematic-to-PCB ECAD work.
+[Kicad](http://www.kicad-pcb.org/) for most of our schematic-to-PCB ECAD work.
 This is a good free, open-source, cross-platform EDA suite sponsored by CERN and increasingly supported by the industry such as with the [Digikey Kicad Library](https://www.digikey.ca/en/resources/design-tools/kicad).

-Industry-standard suites include:
+Industry-standard alternatives include:

 * Altium
 * Cadence (Allegro/Orcad)